Slack files anti-competitive complaint vs. Microsoft in EU

 Last month the commissioner opened twin investigations into Apple’s mobile app store and payment platform over concerns that its practices distort competition, following a complaint filed by music streaming service Spotify.

-But critics say big fines haven’t had much of an impact on tech giants, and she’s been weighing up stronger measures to curb their anti-competitive behavior.
+But critics say big fines haven’t had much of an impact on tech giants, and Vestager has been weighing up stronger measures to curb their anti-competitive behavior.

 Vestager was dealt a setback earlier this month, when an EU court ruled that Apple did not have to pay 13 billion euros ($15 billion) in back taxes to Ireland in a case dating back to 2016, dealing a blow to the bloc’s efforts to clamp down on multinationals’ ability to strike special tax deals with individual EU countries.